Kapha dosha pacifying diet

-A Kapha pacifying diet requires a balance of cooling, dry and light foods.
+A Kapha pacifying diet requires a balance of warming, dry and light foods.
 People with a predominant Kapha dosha usually have a slow and sluggish digestion.
 This is because the Kapha elements of water and earth make Kapha predominantly heavy, steady, moist, sluggish and slow.
 It takes them longer to digest food and they tend to put on weight very quickly, but also find it very hard to lose it.
 Kaphas don’t really have a big appetite and they can go without food for long periods of time.
 But it’s important to keep consistency of having 3 meals a day, however keep these light and small.

-Start the day by sipping hot water with ginger.
+Start the day by sipping warm water with ginger.
 It is a great way to kick start the digestive system and boost metabolism.
 Ginger is also heating, as well as considered sattvic, therefore all three doshas can benefit from it.
 A cup of green tea is also a good idea because green tea is an energy booster and has great benefits for digestion.

 Kaphas are not big fans of breakfast due to their slow digestion, so they usually wake up feeling quite full.
 But it is an important meal of the day and by having the correct foods which pacify this dosha, the digestion will become more balanced.
 Try a small portion of stewed apples with a little drizzled turmeric on top.